 This is one of the few toddler-friendly hikes that will actually get your kids atop a summit.
-Spot wildflowers along the way and enjoy jaw-dropping views of Squaw Peak and surrounding mountains.
+Spot wildflowers along the way and enjoy jaw-dropping views of Kyhv Peak and surrounding mountains.
 The trail is gentle and easy for little feet, except for a short rocky climb at the end where your tot will need extra help.

 - Length: 2 miles round trip

 - Elevation Gain: 275 ft

 - Directions: Take Kyhv Peak Road in Provo Canyon; turn left at the “T” and follow a dirt road for about 3 miles, until you pass a dirt parking area.
 A few hundred feet past that you’ll see a log fence on the right side of the road—the unmarked trail begins here.

 Located at the summit of the Alpine Loop, this aspen-lined trail features beautiful meadows perfect for a picnic or game of tag.
 There’s plenty of shade, especially in the morning.
 If you make it all the way, you’ll be rewarded with a beautiful view overlooking Mt.
 Timpanogos.